sscaling/notes/k8s/cka.md

 * Expose resources to external entities, can have different `spec.type` values:
   * `NodePort` - port on node is forwarded to a pod
   * `ClusterIP` virtual IP for service.
-Not externall accessible.
+Not externally accessible.
   * `LoadBalancer` - use external infrastructure to handle ingress into k8s cluster.
 If `LoadBalancer` is not supported then `NodePort` will be used.
 * By default, will load balance traffic across matching pods using a random distribution algorithm